headleyra/mc/README.md

 So, the output of one modifier is the input to the next, and so on.

-If at any point a modifier returns an error tuple the next modifier simply passes it on down the chain, unchanged.
+If at any point a modifier returns an error tuple, the next modifier simply passes it on down the chain, unchanged.
 For example:

 ```elixir
 script = """